I tried a hundred ways to say it. Word junkies do that—we have thesaurus pages on the insides of our eyelids. I’m no different.

 I spent some time with the thesaurus, searching for a word that meant do over but didn’t mean failure.
 That was the kindest thing I could do for my writing, and for myself.

-In my ongoing Personal Campaign for Self-Kindness, I gave myself permission to do it again, and I learned that my permission was all that mattered.
+I gave myself permission to do it again, and I learned that my permission was all that mattered.

 What are putting off doing because you haven’t told yourself, Yes?